 Beyond these examples

-These snippets focus on specific subscription-level features: topic subscription and message routing, bulk delivery optimization, and application scoping and metadata.
+These snippets focus on specific subscription-level features: topic routing (default and conditional), bulk message delivery, and application scoping.
 They’re intentionally minimal rather than full event-driven architectures.

-The examples reference pre-existing infrastructure such as Container Apps managed environments, Dapr pub/sub component configurations, and container apps for message delivery.
+The examples reference pre-existing infrastructure such as Container Apps managed environments, Dapr pub/sub component configurations, and container apps referenced in scopes.
 They focus on configuring the subscription rather than provisioning the surrounding infrastructure.

 To keep things focused, common subscription patterns are omitted, including: